mosserryan/Python-Project01/README.md

 # Python-Project01

-First python project, if else user input practice project.
+First python project, using if else logic along with user input.